TrickyTroll/good-bot/README.md

 #### Dependencies

-The Docker image is built on the Ubuntu linux distribution, which uses the `apt` package manager and a specific repository to fetch it's packages.
+The Docker image is built on the Ubuntu Linux distribution, which uses the `apt` package manager and a specific repository to fetch it's packages.

 The following program can be installed on `Ubuntu` using `apt`, but they are probably distributed for your package manager too.
-If they are not, please see each program's website for more in depth installation instructions.
+If they are not, please see each program's website for more in-depth installation instructions.

 | Dependency | Version |